saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity/setup.md

 ## What You'll Need
  * A Backtrace account (if you don't already have one, start a [free trial](https://register.backtrace.io/signup/)).
+ * Your subdomain name (used to connect to your Backtrace instance).
  * A Backtrace project and [submission token].

 :::tip Generate a Submission Token